-Exam Paper 1 Computer Exam includes topics such as 40% (80 marks)
+Exam Paper 1 Computer Systems Exam includes topics such as Systems Architecture, Networking and Protocols, Systems Security, Systems Software and Ethical, Legal, Cultural and Environmental Concerns 50% (80 marks) 1hr 30mins

-Systems Systems Architecture, 1hr 30mins

-Networking and Protocols,

-Systems Security, Systems

-Software and Ethical, Legal,

-Cultural and Environmental

-Concerns

-Exam Paper 2 Computational Exam includes topics such as 40% (80 marks)
+Exam Paper 2 Computational Exam includes topics such as 50% (80 marks)

 Thinking, Computational Thinking, 1hr 30mins

 Algorithms and Programming Techniques,

 Programming Computational Logic and Data

 Representation

-Controlled Programming Controlled assessment 20% (40 marks)
+Controlled Programming Compulsory controlled 20 hours

-Assessment Project involves the Design, 20 hours
+Assessment Project assessment involves the

-Development, Testing and
+Design, Development, Testing

-Evaluation of a program.
+and Evaluation of a program.

 AS and A Level courses in Computer Science are currently available in Consortium.
 The GCSE course provides excellent preparation for higher study and employment in Computing.
-From games developer to manager of IT and communications services, computing students have a range of opportunities open to them.
+From games developer to manager of IT and communications services, computing pupils have a range of opportunities open to them.
 Any career that involves problem solving will benefit from an education in Computer Science.